sam-ludlow/mame-ao/README.md

 - `StorePathDisk` - Override default DISK Store directory
 - `BitTorrentPath` - Override default Bit Torrent directory
 - `MameArguments` - Pass arguments to MAME e.g. `-window`
+- `MameVersion` - Run MAME-AO on a fixed MAME version.
+If you have an old CPU you are stuck with `0273`

 ## Archive.org Upload
 MAME-AO can be used to upload files to archive.org items, for people serious about software preservation.